AFRICA HEALTH RESEARCH TRAINING PROGRAMME

 Funding

-The programme will cover the fellow’s salary (according to experience on the appropriate NHS salary scale), research costs, PhD registration fees, and overseas living costs.
+The programme will cover the fellow’s salary (this will be matched as closely as possible to your current salary), research costs, PhD registration fees, and overseas living costs.

 Application Process